1ynxy/mesh-net/README.md

 A peer in this network structure will have to contain all of the information required for identification and connection.
 It might also contain meta-data such as the peer name.
 An association must be made between the socket of the peer, if the peer is a direct connection, and the unique user identification number of the peer.

     Peer {
         int uuid;				// unique user identification number int sock;				// socket of connection

         string name;				// name of peer
         string addr;				// ip address of peer

-    Peer* host; 			// the peer that this peer is connected to std::vector<Peer*> children; 	// the peers that are connected to this peer };
+        Peer* host;				// the peer that this peer is connected to vector<Peer*> children;			// the peers that are connected to this peer };

 protocol